atom/dev-live-reload/README.md

 This live reloads the Atom `.less` files.
 You edit styles and they are magically reflected in any running Atom windows.
 Magic! :tophat: :sparkles: :rabbit2:

-Installed by default on Atom windows running in dev mode.
-Use `cmd+shift+o` to open a new dev mode window.
+Installed by default on Atom windows running in dev mode. use "Application: Open Dev" in the command palette to open a new dev mode window.

 Use `meta-shift-ctrl-r` to reload all core and package stylesheets.